czephyr/mylittlepony_nlp/README.md

 # Text-Based Emotion Detection
 Project for Text Mining and Sentiment Analysis course.
 Emotion detection for a popular children TV show using 3 approaches, in addition to analysis.

+*Organisational Note:*
+The CSV files have been separated into their own folders.
+The project has been split across multiple notebooks for clarity.